-Symptoms: It can occur between four and eight months of age in animals showing signs up swollen jaws, eating difficulties, pain, and often having trouble opening their mouth.
-Other symptoms are facial swelling, discomfort, muscle atrophy, drooling, and depression.
+What to Watch For: It can occur between 4 and 8 months old.
+Signs in your dog can include a swollen jaw, eating difficulties, pain, and trouble opening her mouth.
+Other signs are facial swelling, discomfort, muscle atrophy, drooling, and depression.

 Diagnosis: If your dog is still young, your veterinarian will exam her for this condition during her puppy visits.
 Radiographs, biopsies, and physical exams may be conducted to diagnose this condition.

 Treatment: Pain medication, a soft food diet, and sometimes a feeding tube may be required to help her through this growth phase.

 Breeds prone to CMO-Craniomandibular Osteopathy include: